Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/Spell-Research.md

 The maximum research duration depends on the player’s available magicka.
 Research causes mental exhaustion of -10 pts of magicka per spell rank, per hour.
 For example, researching a Novice spell for 12 hours will cause 12*10=120 magicka reduction, while researching a master-level spell will cause 12*50=600 magicka reduction.

-Another way of adding XP to elemental archetypes (the middle archetype) is by analyzing magical liquids.
+Another way of adding XP to elemental archetypes (the middle archetype) is by analyzing magical solutions.
 For more on this read further down.

 ### Composing theses and spells, chance of success